Best Practices of Downstream Protein Purification and Product Concentration

 However, general challenges exist in downstream process development involving,

-• Balancing higher cost chromatography resins and solvents
+• Balancing higher-cost chromatography resins and solvents

 • Constrained purification space for molecules prone to degradation at a wide range of pH and temperature